evolvedbinary/srophe/README.md

 It is also possible to use the document uri, changes would have to made in repo-config.xml and in controller.xql to enable use of the document uri rather then the tei:idno.

 ### Deploy data and application
-In the root directory of each of your new repositories run 'ant' [link to ant instructions] to build the eXist-db application.
+In the root directory of each of your new repositories run '`./mvnw`' (or `mvnw.cmd` if you are on Windows) to build the application.
-A new .xar file will be built and saved in srophe/build/ and srophe-data/build.
-You can install these applications via the eXist-db dashboard [http://localhost:8080/exist/apps/dashboard/index.html] using the Package Manager.
+A new `srophe-3.1.0-SNAPSHOT.xar` file will be built and saved in `target/`.
+You can install these applications via the Elemental (or eXist-db) dashboard [http://localhost:8080/exist/apps/dashboard/index.html] using the Package Manager.

-Once deployed the application should show up as 'The Srophe web application' on your dashboard.
+Once deployed the application should show up as 'The Srophé web application' on your dashboard.
 Click on the icon to be taken to the app.

 Learn how to customize the application.